Momentum Squeezed State Realized via Optimal Filtering in Optomechanics: Implications for Gravity-Induced Entanglement: Conclusions

-{\it Conclusions---} We have investigated the conditional state of a mechanical mirror in an optomechanical system under continuous measurement, feedback control, and quantum filtering.
+We have investigated the conditional state of a mechanical mirror in an optomechanical system under continuous measurement, feedback control, and quantum filtering.
 In doing so, we have identified a parameter regime in which a highly momentum-squeezed state emerges.
-Our analysis shows that, by appropriately selecting the measurement angle $\theta$ in the homodyne detection scheme Eq.~(\ref{deftheta}), such that $\omega_\theta \ll \omega_m$, it is possible to achieve a momentum-squeezed regime characterized by $V_{pp} < 1$.
-This requires that the thermal noise be sufficiently small, as illustrated by the colored region in Fig.~\ref{thermal-noise}.
-The optimal filtering process in this regime effectively realizes a free-particle-like state, which we interpret as possibly enabling a backaction-evading measurement via momentum detection.
-Furthermore, we have demonstrated that this regime enhances the signal of gravity-induced entanglement proposed in Ref.~\cite{Miki2024b}.
-These findings are expected to play a significant role in advancing the quantum control of macroscopic systems and in promoting a unified understanding of gravity and quantum mechanics.
+Our analysis shows that, by appropriately selecting the homodyne detection angle $\theta$ close to the condition given in Eq.~\eqref{deftheta}, such that $\omega_\theta \ll \omega_m$, it is possible to realize a momentum-squeezed regime characterized by $V_{pp}<1$, as indicated by the colored region in Fig.~\ref{VppContour}.
+This regime requires that the thermal noise be sufficiently small, as illustrated in Fig.~\ref{thermal-noise}.
+The phenomenon of the momentum squeezing via optimal filtering itself is expected to occur in a parameter regime that should be achievable in the relatively near future, as shown in Eq.~\eqref{approximation}.

-{\it Acknowledgement---} We thank A. Matsumura, S. Iso, K. Izumi, K. Sakai, N. Matsumoto for discussions.
-We also thank Markus Aspelmeyer and Yanbei Chen for their discussions.
-K.Y. is supported by JSPS KAKENHI Grant No.~JP23H01175, and D.M. is supported by JSPS Overseas Research Fellowships.